Turkey–United States relations: Great-Power in the Middle East (Israel, Davos incident)

-The Project for the New American Century was established "to promote American global leadership" as the members view American leadership as good both for America and for the world, and sought to build support for "a Reaganite policy of military strength and moral clarity".
-The organization's influence originated from the twenty-five people who signed PNAC's founding statement of principles; the administration of Bush included Dick Cheney, Donald Rumsfeld, Paul Wolfowitz, and seven others in this group in the decision-making positions.
-During the 2000s, this group challenged regimes hostile to American interests and values, which supported unilateral military action to advance U.S. interests, particularly in the Middle East.
+The Project for the New American Century (PNAC) was established "to promote American global leadership," as its members viewed American leadership as beneficial to both America and the world, and sought to build support for "a Reaganite policy of military strength and moral clarity."
+The organization's influence originated with its members in the administration of Bush, including Dick Cheney, Donald Rumsfeld, Paul Wolfowitz, and seven others in decision-making positions.
+Foreign policy of the George W. Bush administration.
+This group challenged regimes hostile to American interests and values, which supported unilateral military action to advance U.S. interests, particularly in the Middle East.
+Shortly after the Sep 11 attacks, Wesley Clark cited a Pentagon policy and outline of a plan to "take out seven countries in five years."
+PNAC's push for U.S. regime change in Iraq strained Turkey.
+Turkey feared cross-border instability (refugees from Iraq), economic fallout, and the rise of entities aligned with the PKK.
+Turkey's nightmare.
+The October 2007 clashes in Hakkâri and simultaneous introduction of the H.Res.106 Armenian Genocide Resolution by Rep. Schiff made the streets of Turkey erupt with anger.
+The Bush administration's response to north Iraq PKK camps.